rodrigovecco/meralda/README.md

 Set up a new Meralda workspace automatically.

 Requirements:
-1) Ask me for a destination folder and a project folder name.
+1) Use the currently opened workspace root as destination.
+2) If a clone folder name is required, use mymeraldaproject as the default value.
-2) Clone https://github.com/rodrigovecco/meralda.git using --recurse-submodules into that destination.
+3) Clone https://github.com/rodrigovecco/meralda.git using --recurse-submodules into ./mymeraldaproject.
-3) At the workspace root (one level above the cloned meralda folder), copy:
+4) At the workspace root (one level above the cloned mymeraldaproject folder), copy:
-   - meralda/docs/ai/templates/AGENTS.bootstrap.md -> AGENTS.md
+   - mymeraldaproject/docs/ai/templates/AGENTS.bootstrap.md -> AGENTS.md
-   - meralda/docs/ai/templates/meralda-agent.config.yml -> meralda-agent.config.yml
+   - mymeraldaproject/docs/ai/templates/meralda-agent.config.yml -> meralda-agent.config.yml
-4) If the repository already exists locally, run: git submodule update --init --recursive
+5) If the repository already exists locally, run: git submodule update --init --recursive
-5) Validate and report:
+6) Validate and report:
    - git submodule status
    - that AGENTS.md exists at workspace root
    - that meralda-agent.config.yml exists at workspace root
-6) Do not ask me to run commands manually.
+7) Do not ask me to run commands manually.
 Execute the required terminal commands yourself.
-7) At the end, show a short summary of what was created and the next recommended agent file to use.
+8) At the end, show a short summary of what was created and the next recommended agent file to use.
 ```

 > The agents never modify read-only submodules.
 All project code lives in `src/app/` and `src/mwap/modules/[your-prefix]/`.